Israeli torture of Palestinians: Legal situation

+During the early occupation years

 Reports of torture as a means of extracting confessions arguably began early in the occupation, on evidence for the first decade.
 In June 1977 the Sunday Times claimed torture was used against the Arab population of the occupied territories.
 In early 1978 an employee of the US Consulate in East Jerusalem, Alexandra Johnson, sent two cables detailing evidence Israeli authorities were systematically using torture on West Bank suspects in Nablus, Ramallah, Hebron and the Russian compound of Jerusalem.
 Early reports indicated detainees were stripped naked and subject for long periods to cold showers or cold air ventilation.
 People were hung from meat hooks in Hebron and Ramallah.
 She concluded torture was applied at three rising levels of maltreatment, (a) level one: daily beatings with fists and sticks; (b) level two: alternate immersions of the victim in hot and cold water, beating of genitals and interrogation about twice daily over several hours; (c) level three: rotating teams of interrogators working on a nude person under detention by applying electrical devices, high frequency sonic noise, refrigeration, prolonged hanging by the hands or feet, and inserting objects into their penises or rectums.
 This last level was used on those who refused at earlier levels to denounce other Palestinians.
+At the time, Israel described these allegations as "fantastic horror stories."
+In private, however, Prime Minister Menachem Begin ordered a curtailing of the use of violent interrogation techniques, after which the allegations of torture decreased for the next several years.
+The hiatus on torture ended in the early 1980s.

-78-80% of a sample of detainees in 1985 said they had been sexually molested, and 67% stated they had been humiliated on religious grounds.
+78% of a sample of 40 detainees in 1985 said they had been sexually molested, and 67% stated they had been humiliated on religious grounds.
 Former inmates of the secret detention centre Camp 1391, whose existence is not even officially acknowledged, claim sexual harassment, even rape, forms part of the interrogation techniques.
 The first important study was conducted by the first Palestinian NGO, al-Haq, in 1986, which focused on practices at the Al Fara'a Detention Centre.